pragma-/pbot/doc/VirtualMachine.md

 This will start a TCP server on port `9000`.
 It will listen for incoming commands and pass them along to the virtual machine's TCP serial port `5555`.
-It will also monitor the heartbeat port `5556` to ensure the PBot VM Guest is alive.
+It will also monitor the heartbeat port `5556` to ensure the PBot VM Guest server is alive.

 You may override any of the defaults by setting environment variables.